-Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by single year of age, UK, 2 April to 13 May 2022
+Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by single year of age, UK, 10 April to 21 May 2022

-1. These estimates use a different method to the modelled daily estimates of the percentage testing positive by age group for England in the previous section.
-They are therefore not directly comparable.
+- 1. Estimates use a different method to the modelled daily estimates of the percentage testing positive by age group for England and are not directly comparable. - 2.
+Estimates for those aged 2 years in Wales are not available from 10 April to 21 May 2022 because of low counts in the sample for this period.

-Further analysis on age for Wales, Northern Ireland and Scotland is published by their respective statistical agencies.
-Analysis for Wales is published in English and Welsh.
+Further information on age for Wales, Northern Ireland and Scotland is published by their respective statistical agencies.
+Please see: